DjLeChuck/recalbox-manager/README.md

 # recalbox-manager
-A web interface to manage recalbox configuration
+A web interface to manage recalbox configuration.

+## Note
+The API activation step is only needed if you want launch game through the web interface.
+Otherwise, it's not necessary.

 ## Installation from sources
 1. Clone or download the repository: `git clone https://github.com/DjLeChuck/recalbox-manager.git`